compSPI/compSPI/docs/contributing.rst

 the review easier so new code can be integrated in less time.
 Uniformly formatted code makes it easier to share code ownership.

-In addition to the PEP8 standards, compspi follows the following
+In addition to the PEP8 standards, compSPI follows the following
 guidelines:

 1. Use underscores to separate words in non class names: ``n_samples`` rather than ``nsamples``.

 2. Avoid single-character variable names.
-This prevents using automatic tools to find-and-replace code, as searching for ``x`` in compspi will return the whole database.
+This prevents using automatic tools to find-and-replace code, as searching for ``x`` in compSPI will return the whole database.
 At least 3 characters are advised for a variable name.